arvindrachna/Primary_color_tracker/README.md

 # Color tracker
 The python code detects and tracks any object of primary color(red, green or blue).
+The ball_left15.avi and ball_right15.avi are rectified stereo videos.

 Title